zhoho/HanBTI/README.md

 - If you have any suggestions, Please leave your comments on github issues or send us an email! chlwlgh1011@naver.com

 - Event: If you screenshot your results page and send it to me(mail), I will give small prizes to 2 people through a randomly.
-(Until today)
+(Until today ~ 6/17 23:59)

 <h2 id="License"align='center'>Copyleft / End User License</h2>